air33/air33.github.io/_posts/2016-06-18-The-Design-of-Everyday-Things.md

 general, each stage of action requires its own special design strate- gies and, in turn, provides its own opportunity for disaster.

-     1. What do I want to accomplish?
+     a.
+What do I want to accomplish?
-     2. What are the alternative action sequences?
+     b.
+What are the alternative action sequences?
-     3. What action can I do now?
+     c.
+What action can I do now?
-     4. How do I do it?
+     d.
+How do I do it?
-     5. What happened?
+     e.
+What happened?
-     6. What does it mean?
+     f.
+What does it mean?
-     7. Is this okay?
+     g.
+Is this okay?
 Have I accomplished my goal?
 29.